biogeochem/Atkins_L438-L627-L628_Bathymetry/README.md

 ## Summary

-Bathymetric and hypsographic data for IISD-ELA Lakes L438, L627, and L628.
+Bathymetric and hypsographic data and maps for IISD-ELA Lakes L438, L627, and L628.
+Field data were collected with a Humminbird HELIX 5 CHIRP GPS G2 Shapefiles and bathymetric maps were generated in ReefMaster 2.
+These lakes did not previously have bathymetric and hypsographic data available for them.
+These lakes are part of a lake-size survey and the L626 Diversion project.

 ## Highly Qualified Personnel